Frequently Asked Questions About Anal Cancer

 Change in bowel movements

-Although these are symptoms of anal cancer, they may also be caused by other, less serious medical problems.
-People with these symptoms should talk to a doctor.
+Although these are symptoms of anal cancer, they may also be caused by other, less serious health issues.
+People with these symptoms should talk to a healthcare provider.

 Q: How is anal cancer diagnosed?

-A: The doctor asks questions about a person's medical history and family history.
-The doctor will also do a physical exam to check for signs of the cancer.
-The doctor may order any of these tests to help make the diagnosis:
+A: Your healthcare provider asks questions about your health history and family history.
+He or she will also do a physical exam to check for signs of the cancer.
+He or she may also order these tests:

 Q: Should everyone get a second opinion for a diagnosis of anal cancer?